 Bursting with flavor, blueberries boast a bevy of health benefits that derive from the blue pigment (called anthocyanins) and which give blueberries their color.
 Not only a tremendous health food, blueberries are also a boon to anyone fighting cellulite.
 This cellulite-busting superfood acts by several mechanisms to crush cellulite.
 Anthocyanins work alongside Vitamin C (also found in blueberries), to encourage collagen fibers to link together in a way that strengthens the connective tissue matrix, which strengthens the skin.
 Anthocyanins also help to reduce the breakdown of collagen and protect collagen from oxidative damage.

 All in all blueberries help keep collagen strong and healthy, which means it is able to do its job of providing the skin with structural support, promoting thick, strong and dimple-free skin.
 Other fruit rich in anthocyanins are cherries, blackberries, and raspberries.
+Pack in lots of nutrients with a healthy low calorie berry smoothie recipe.

 6. OILY FISH